woflydev/odyssey_cnn/README.md

 Visit [our website](https://aboutodyssey.web.app) to learn more about us and the team.
 We are a passionate group of individuals developing a custom made robot designed to compete with universities around Australia in the [Droid Racing Competition](https://qutrobotics.com/droid-racing-challenge/).
 The DRC is held annually in July with teams from all around the country flying to Brisbane's QUT Campus to compete.
 Last year, we finished honourably at 7th, out of 15 national universities, beating both the University of New South Wales (UNSW) and the University of Sydney (USYD), becoming the youngest ever team to compete in DRC history.

+## License

+We operate under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), which means that any product you make with our code must be open-source and available to the general public.

 ## Software Tech Stack

 **Lane and Object Detection:** OpenCV, Tensorflow, Python, YoloV5